 Frankly saying, I was failed to choose the best one and as a result, I faced several difficulties in my mixing.
 Sound mixing is a very serious process.
 From sound recording to mixing there is a systematic process which you have to follow.

 It involves musicians, recordist, mixing engineer as well as the hardware.
 If you wanna create good music and audio project, these all ingredients should be perfect.

 The quality of studio monitors plays a big role in your recording process.
 A bad monitor-set could ruin your whole projects.
 Sound recording is a play of sound.
-If you can’t get a good quality sound then how could you imagine to give best quality music to your clients?
+If you can’t get a good quality sound then how could you imagine to give the best quality music to your clients?